asteca/ASteCA/docs/contents/synthetic_mod.rst

 ====================

-The four intrinsic parameters used to generate a stellar cluster are: metallicity, age, and total fraction of binary systems.
+The four intrinsic parameters used to generate a stellar cluster are: metallicity, age, and total fraction of binary systems (controlled by two parameters).

-The metallicity, ``met``, can be modeled either as ``z`` or (logarithmic) ``FeH`` as explained in section :ref:`isochrones_module`.
+The metallicity, ``met``, can be modeled either as ``z`` or (logarithmic) ``FeH`` as explained in the  section :ref:`isochrones_module`.
 The age parameter, ``loga``, is modeled as the logarithmic age.
 The valid ranges for the metallicity and the logarithmic age are inherited from the theoretical isochrone(s) loaded in the :py:class:`asteca.Isochrones` object.

 The fraction of binary systems in a synthetic cluster is determined by the